Don Giovanni: Act 1

 A marriage procession with Masetto and Zerlina enters.
 Don Giovanni and Leporello arrive soon after.
 Don Giovanni is immediately attracted to Zerlina, and he attempts to remove the jealous Masetto by offering to host a wedding celebration at his castle.
 On realising that Don Giovanni means to remain behind with Zerlina, Masetto becomes angry ("Ho capito!
 Signor, sì" – "I understand!
 Yes, my lord!") but is forced to leave.
 Don Giovanni and Zerlina are soon alone and he immediately begins his seductive arts (Duet: "Là ci darem la mano" – "There we will entwine our hands").

 Donna Elvira arrives and thwarts the seduction ("Ah, fuggi il traditor" – "Flee from the traitor!").
 She leaves with Zerlina.
-Don Ottavio and Donna Anna enter, plotting vengeance on the still unknown murderer of Donna Anna's father.
+Don Ottavio and Donna Anna enter, plotting vengeance on the still unknown killer of Donna Anna's father.
 Donna Anna, unaware that she is speaking to her attacker, pleads for Don Giovanni's help.
 Don Giovanni, relieved that he is unrecognised, readily promises it, and asks who has disturbed her peace.
 Before she can answer, Donna Elvira returns and tells Donna Anna and Don Ottavio that Don Giovanni is a false-hearted seducer.
 Don Giovanni tries to convince Don Ottavio and Donna Anna that Donna Elvira is insane (Quartet: "Non ti fidar, o misera" – "Don't trust him, oh sad one").
 As Don Giovanni leaves, Donna Anna suddenly recognises him as her father's murderer and tells Don Ottavio the story of his intrusion, claiming that she was deceived at first because she was expecting a night visit from Don Ottavio himself, but managed to fight Don Giovanni off after discovering the impostor (long recitative exchange between Donna Anna and Don Ottavio).
 She repeats her demand that he avenge her and points out that he will be avenging himself as well (aria: "Or sai chi l'onore Rapire a me volse" – "Now you know who wanted to rob me of my honour").
 In the Vienna version, Don Ottavio, not yet convinced (Donna Anna having only recognised Don Giovanni's voice, not seen his face), resolves to keep an eye on his friend ("Dalla sua pace la mia dipende" – "On her peace my peace depends").

 Leporello informs Don Giovanni that all the guests of the peasant wedding are in Don Giovanni's house and that he distracted Masetto from his jealousy, but that Zerlina, returning with Donna Elvira, made a scene and spoiled everything.
 However, Don Giovanni remains cheerful and tells Leporello to organise a party and invite every girl he can find.
 (Don Giovanni's "Champagne Aria": "Fin ch'han dal vino calda la testa" – "Till they are tipsy").
 They hasten to his palace.